-How to do a test:
+How to do a test

 - 1. Manual maintenance self-test: Through the touchscreen. - 2.
-Periodic self-test: A self-test period can be configured through the Vertiv setting software.
+Periodical self-test: A self-test period can be configured through the Vertiv setting software.
 The periodic range of the battery self-test is 30 to 360 days.
 The default is 60 days.

-Self-test start-up conditions:
+Self-test startup conditions

-- 1. System load rate is within 0% to 100% (manual maintenance) or 20% to 100% (periodic self-test), stable output. - 2.
-UPS input is not connected with generator and the battery float charge is at least 5 hours, battery is in fully charged. - 3.
+1. System load rate is within 0 to 100% (manual maintenance) or 20% to 100% (periodical self-test), stable output.

+- 2. Battery in fully charged state, the battery float charge is at least 5 hours, and the generator is not connected. - 3.
 Current system is in float charge state.

-Self-test exit conditions:
+Self-test exit conditions

 - 1. Confirm that the system is not in self-test state for at least 10 seconds and that the battery mode or rectifier is closed.
 The system shifts to battery supply state. - 2.
 During the self-test, the system shifts to float charge state if the load fluctuates. - 3.
-During the self-test, if the load fluctuates, the UPS module overload, or the battery may not no. The system stop the self-test and switch to the charging state. - 4.
-The maintenance test can be manually stopped through the touchscreen. - 5.
+During the self-test, if the battery voltage is lower than the calculated pre-alarm voltage or if the battery discharge exceeds the protection time, the system shifts to float charge state. - 4.
+The maintenance test can be manually stopped via the touchscreen. - 5.
 During the manual maintenance self-test, when the load rate ranges from 0% to 20%, the system shifts to float charge state after the battery discharges for 5 minutes.

-NOTE: If the self-test is successful, the system fully clears the self-test interval counter.
-If the self-test fails, then exits the system.
-If the self-test conditions are satisfied again, enters self-test once more.
+NOTE: When the self-test is successful, the system fully clears the self-test interval counter.
+When the self-test fails, exits the system.
+When self-test conditions are satisfied again, the self-test begins again.

-Procedures for battery self-test:
+Procedures for battery self-test

 - 1. Enter the level of Operate. - 2.
 Touch the Operate icon. - 3.
-Touch the menu icon on the upper left corner. - 4.
-Touch the Battery Operations to display the interface.
-For more information see Figure 6.10 on the next page.
+Touch the menu icon from the upper left corner. - 4.
+Touch the Battery Operations to display the interface shown in Figure 6.14 on the next page.

-Figure 6.10 Battery Management Interface
+Figure 6.14 Battery Management Interface